gooch/sustainable_energy_without_the_hot_air/book.md

 10*The litany of probable drastic effects of climate change – I’m sure you’ve heard it before*.
 See [2z2xg7] if not.

 12*Breakdown of world greenhouse gas emissions by region and by country*.
+Data
-Data source: Climate Analysis IndicatorsTool (CAIT) Version 4.0.
-(Washington, DC: World Resources Institute, 2007).
-The first three figures show national totalsof all six major greenhouse gases (CO~2~, CH~4~, N~2~O, PFC, HFC, SF~6~), excluding contributions from land-use change andforestry.
+source: Climate Analysis Indicator stool (CAIT) Version 4.0.
+(Washington, DC:
+World Resources Institute, 2007).
+The first three figures show national totals of all six major greenhouse gases (CO~2~, CH~4~, N~2~O, PFC, HFC, SF~6~), excluding contributions from land-use change and forestry.
 The figure on p14 shows cumulative emissions of CO~2~ only.

-14*Congratulations, Britain! ...in the table of historical emissions, per capita, we are second only to the USA.* Sincereapologies here to Luxembourg, whose historical per-capita emissions actually exceed those of America and Britain;but I felt the winners’ podium should really be reserved for countries having both large per-capita and large totalemissions.
-In total terms the biggest historical emitters are, in order, USA (322 GtCO~2~), Russian Federation (90 GtCO~2~),China (89 GtCO~2~), Germany (78 GtCO~2~), UK (62 GtCO~2~), Japan (43 GtCO~2~), France (30 GtCO~2~), India (25 GtCO~2~), andCanada (24 GtCO~2~).
+14*Congratulations, Britain! ...in the table of historical emissions, per capita, we are second only to the USA.* Sincere apologies here to Luxembourg, whose historical per-capita emissions actually exceed those of America and Britain;but I felt the winners’ podium should really be reserved for countries having both large per-capita and large total emissions.
+In total terms the biggest historical emitters are, in order, USA (322 GtCO~2~), Russian Federation (90 GtCO~2~),China (89 GtCO~2~), Germany (78 GtCO~2~), UK (62 GtCO~2~), Japan (43 GtCO~2~), France (30 GtCO~2~), India (25 GtCO~2~), and Canada (24 GtCO~2~).
 The per-capita order is: Luxembourg, USA, United Kingdom, Czech Republic, Belgium, Germany,Estonia, Qatar, and Canada.

-–*Some countries, including Britain, have committed to at least a 60% reduction in greenhouse-gas emissions by 2050*.Indeed, as I write, Britain’s commitment is being increased to an 80% reduction relative to 1990 levels.
+–*Some countries, including Britain, have committed to at least a 60% reduction in greenhouse-gas emissions by 2050*.
+Indeed, as I write, Britain’s commitment is being increased to an 80% reduction relative to 1990 levels.

 15*Figure 1.8*.
-In the lower scenario, the chance that the temperature rise will exceed 2°C is estimated to be 9–26%; thecumulative carbon emissions from 2007 onwards are 309 GtC; CO~2~ concentrations reach a peak of 410ppm, CO~2~econcentrations peak at 421ppm, and in 2100 CO~2~ concentrations fall back to 355ppm.
-In the upper scenario, thechance of exceeding 2°C is estimated to be 16–43%; the cumulative carbon emissions from 2007 onwards are 415 GtC;CO~2~ concentrations reach a peak of 425 ppm, CO~2~e concentrations peak at 435 ppm, and in 2100 CO~2~ concentrationsfall back to 380 ppm.
+In the lower scenario, the chance that the temperature rise will exceed 2°C is estimated to be 9–26%; the cumulative carbon emissions from 2007 onwards are 309 GtC; CO~2~ concentrations reach a peak of 410ppm, CO~2~e concentrations peak at 421ppm, and in 2100 CO~2~ concentrations fall back to 355ppm.
+In the upper scenario, the chance of exceeding 2°C is estimated to be 16–43%; the cumulative carbon emissions from 2007 onwards are 415 GtC;CO~2~ concentrations reach a peak of 425 ppm, CO~2~e concentrations peak at 435 ppm, and in 2100 CO~2~ concentrations fall back to 380 ppm.
 See also hdr.undp.org/en/reports/global/hdr2007-2008/.

 16*there are many other helpful sources on the internet*.
-I recommend, for example: BP’s *Statistical Review of World**Energy* [yyxq2m], the Sustainable Development Commission www.sd-commission.org.uk, the Danish Wind IndustryAssociation www.windpower.org, Environmentalists For Nuclear Energy www.ecolo.org, Wind Energy Department,Risø University www.risoe.dk/vea, DEFRA www.defra.gov.uk/environment/statistics, especially the book *Avoid-**ing Dangerous Climate Change* [dzcqq], the Pembina Institute www.pembina.org/publications.asp, and the DTI (nowknown as BERR) www.dti.gov.uk/publications/.
+I recommend, for
+example: BP’s *Statistical Review of World**Energy* [yyxq2m], the Sustainable Development Commission www.sd-commission.org.uk, the Danish Wind Industry Association www.windpower.org, Environmentalists For Nuclear Energy www.ecolo.org, Wind Energy Department, Risø University www.risoe.dk/vea, DEFRA www.defra.gov.uk/environment/statistics, especially the book *Avoid-**ing Dangerous Climate Change* [dzcqq], the Pembina Institute www.pembina.org/publications.asp, and the DTI (now known as BERR) www.dti.gov.uk/publications/.

 17*factual assertions and ethical assertions*...
-Ethical assertions are also known as “normative claims” or “value judg-ments,” and factual assertions are known as “positive claims.”
+Ethical assertions are also known as “normative claims” or “value judgments,” and factual assertions are known as “positive claims.”
 Ethical assertions usually contain verbs like “should”and “must,” or adjectives like “fair,” “right,” and “wrong.”
 For helpful further reading see Dessler and Parson (2006).

 18*Gordon Brown*.
-On 10th September, 2005, Gordon Brown said the high price of fuel posed a significant risk to theEuropean economy and to global growth, and urged OPEC to raise oil production.
-Again, six months later, hesaid “we need ... more production, more drilling, more investment, more petrochemical investment” (22nd April,2006) [y98ys5].
-Let me temper this criticism of Gordon Brown by praising one of his more recent initiatives, namelythe promotion of electric vehicles and plug-in hybrids.
-As you’ll see later, one of this book’s conclusions is thatelectrification of most transport is a good part of a plan for getting off fossil fuels.
+On 10th September, 2005, Gordon Brown said the high price of fuel posed a significant risk to the European economy and to global growth, and urged OPEC to raise oil production.
+Again, six months later, he said “we need ... more production, more drilling, more investment, more petrochemical investment” (22nd April,2006) [y98ys5].
+Let me temper this criticism of Gordon Brown by praising one of his more recent initiatives, namely the promotion of electric vehicles and plug-in hybrids.
+As you’ll see later, one of this book’s conclusions is that electrification of most transport is a good part of a plan for getting off fossil fuels.

 2   The balance sheet {.lightblue}
 =====================

-> Nature cannot be fooledRichard Feynman
+> Nature cannot be fooled --- Richard Feynman

 Let’s talk about energy consumption and energy production.
-At the mo-ment, most of the energy the developed world consumes is produced fromfossil fuels; that’s not sustainable.
-Exactly how long we could keep liv-ing on fossil fuels is an interesting question, but it’s not the question we’lladdress in this book.
+At the moment, most of the energy the developed world consumes is produced from fossil fuels;
+that’s not sustainable.
+Exactly how long we could keep living on fossil fuels is an interesting question, but it’s not the question we’ll address in this book.
 I want to think about *living without fossil fuels*.

 We’re going to make two stacks.
 In the left-hand, red stack we will addup our energy consumption, and in the right-hand, green stack, we’ll